StarRocks/starrocks/docs/en/deployment/environment_configurations.md

 ### SSD and NVMe

-- If your NVMe or SSD disks supports the kyber scheduler algorithm:
+- If your NVMe or SSD disks support the kyber scheduler algorithm:

    ```Bash
    # Temporary change.